-It depends – on your skins’ sensitivity, and, most importantly, the product’s ingredient.
-With most skin-friendly products like MOXE, frequency regardless, a hand sanitizer won’t hurt you.
+It depends on your skins’ sensitivity, and, most importantly, the product’s ingredients.
+With most skin-friendly products like MOXE, regardless of frequency, a hand sanitizer shouldn't be harmful to your skin.

-Studies reveal that health personnel who routinely sanitize their hands with alcohol-based sanitizers had far less irritations than those who used soap and water.
+Studies reveal that health professionals who routinely sanitize their hands with alcohol-based sanitizers had far fewer irritations than those who used soap and water.

 On your next buy, go for products that contain moisturizers.
 They not only prevent dryness but replenish lost nutrients.

-How many times should I use my sanitizer before I wash my hand?
+How many times should I use my sanitizer before I wash my hands?

-There are no rules here.
-Although some persons advise hand wash after applying sanitizers up to 5 times, it has no scientific base whatsoever.
-If your hands are not visibly dirty, grumpy, or greasy, then you may go all day without water and soap.
+There are no hard-and-fast rules here.
+Although some people advise hand-washing after applying sanitizers up to 5 times, it has no scientific base whatsoever.
+If your hands are not visibly dirty, grimy, or greasy, then an effective sanitizer should work just fine with proper use.

 Where to buy hand sanitizers?

 Several pharmacies and retail stores sell hand sanitizers.
 But with increasing demand imposed by the COVID-19 scare, many stores are running out of stock.